 In my 12 years of ministry in the California State Capitol and the 11 years in the U.S. capital, I have observed certain members who become marginalized, ineffective, and discarded by others because they double down on truth at the expense of love.
 I beg you not to follow in their footsteps.
 It is essential that you are as loving as you are truthful!

 B. LOVE OVER LEADING (13:2)

 Interpreting the second verse of chapter 13 to be a statement of the primacy of love over leadership is not a stretch.
 A public servant who knows the Word of God, possesses faith and is acutely knowledgeable of all the policy issues— visionary leadership for his or her personal and party’s future—but does not possess a genuine, heartfelt love for people amounts to nothing, the Scripture states emphatically.
-The phrase “so as to remove mountains” is Pauline hyperbole2 (also seen in verse 7) and intended to emphasize the conveyable meaning “to make what seems impossible possible.”3 You may already be a great leader or an up-and-coming leader in American government—a man or woman of great faith who may be able to achieve what others deem impossible—but never forget that loving people is more important.
+The phrase so as to remove mountains is Pauline hyperbole2 (also seen in verse 7) and intended to emphasize the conveyable meaning “to make what seems impossible possible.”3 You may already be a great leader or aspire to be one in American government—a man or woman of great faith who may be able to achieve what others deem impossible— but never forget that loving people is more important.
 Especially love those who have nothing to do with helping you to accomplish your leadership objectives.
 Don’t kid yourself into thinking that people don’t take notice of self-centeredness.

 C. LOVE OVER SELF-SACRIFICE (13:3)